Indicia-Team/indicia-docs/site-building/iform/prebuilt-forms/dynamic-elasticsearch.rst

 The controls available for addition to the page are as follows:

-[source]
+[customScript]
-""""""""
+"""""""""""""""""

-The `source` control acts as a link from other controls on the page to a set of data from Elasticsearch.
-See :ref:`elasticsearch-report-helper-source`.
+Allows a custom JavaScript to visualise the output of an Elasticsearch source.
+See :ref:`elasticsearch-report-helper-customScript`.

 [dataGrid]
 """"""""""